pritpalsingh001/Text-Summarizer/README.md

 # Text-Summarizer
 Text summarization refers to the technique of shortening long pieces of text.
 The intention is to create a coherent and fluent summary having only the main points outlined in the document.
 The extractive text summarization technique involves pulling keyphrases from the source document and combining them to make a summary.
-The extraction is made according to the defined metric without making any changes to the texts
+The extraction is made according to the defined metric without making any changes to the texts.

 CODE:
 #importing the libraries required
 import nltk